 Option 1:

-Author(s) hereby decliare that NO generative AI technologies such as Large Language Models (ChatGPT, COPILOT, etc.) and text-to-image generators have been used during the writing or editing of this manuscript.
+Author(s) hereby declare that NO generative AI technologies such as Large Language Models (ChatGPT, COPILOT, etc.) and text-to-image generators have been used during the writing or editing of this manuscript.

 Option 2:

-Author(s) hereby decliare that generative AI technologies such as Large Language Models, etc. have been used during the writing or editing of manuscripts.
+Author(s) hereby declare that generative AI technologies such as Large Language Models, etc. have been used during the writing or editing of manuscripts.
 This explanation will include the name, version, model, and source of the generative AI technology and as well as all input prompts provided to the generative AI technology

 Details of the AI usage are given below: